Will My Credit Card Get Me Into a Hotel at 18?

 If the pre-auth fails at check-in (insufficient funds, declined card, name mismatch), the front desk will refuse to issue a key until you provide a different card that clears the hold.
 They will not let you into the room without the deposit instrument resolved.

 This is the failure mode you most want to avoid.
-A property that's happy to accept an 18-year-old guest can still refuse to check you in if the card doesn't work.
-Bringing a backup card — credit + debit, two separate cards — is a smart hedge.
+A property that is happy to accept an 18-year-old guest can still refuse to check you in if the card does not work.
+Bringing a backup card (credit plus debit, two separate cards) is a smart hedge.

 Bottom line

-At an 18+ property, the age is no longer the gating factor.
+At a hotel that takes 18-year-olds, the age is no longer the gating thing.
 The card is.
-Bring one in your own name, plan for a $50–$200 per-night hold, and the rest of the check-in is no different at 18 than at 21.
-For a list of properties whose 18+ policy is verified, see the main directory.
+Bring one in your own name, plan for a $50 to $200 per-night hold, and the rest of the check-in plays out the same at 18 as it does at 21.
+For a list of properties that take 18-year-olds at the desk, see the main directory.

 About Kevin Wang